Children from the age of 8 years at the time of the holiday. Maximum age 15 years.

 The children will meet their group instructors who will show them and you (if you would like) to their bedrooms to choose a bed.
 Once the entire group has arrived, they will be taken on a tour of Mill on the Brue, which is a really invaluable way for everyone to get their bearings.
 Please try and avoid arriving before this time.
 If you’re going to arrive later than 2:30pm please let the office know.

 The nearest airport to Mill on the Brue is Bristol (approximately 45 minutes drive).
 Alternatively, use London Heathrow (approximately 2 hours drive) or London Gatwick (approximately 2 ½ hours from us).
-If you give us plenty of warning, we can book a taxi for your child to be collected from the airport and at the end of their stay returned (and checked in) by a local taxi company that we’ve been working with for many years.
+We can provide the names of local taxi companies that we’ve been working with for many years.
+You are responsible for booking the taxi, once you have booked we ask that you let us know the company, the arrival and departure times.

 We request that you book a flight that arrives at Heathrow or Gatwick before 5.00 pm on the Sunday or 6.30 pm at Bristol.
 Arrival each Sunday is 1:30 pm.
 Bristol airport is 45 minutes away, Heathrow is 2 hours from Mill on the Brue and Gatwick is 2 ½ hours from us.